GraphScope/GART/docs/documentation/getting-started/intro-content.rst

    Common architectures for graph data processing

-To do graph computation, relational database systems will provide some interface extensions, which are equivalent to a kind of syntactic sugar for graph processing, and the underlying still uses the relational model, e.g., `GraphScript`_ provided by SAP HANA, `SQL Graph`_ provided by SQL Server, `Apache AGE`_ as an extension for PostgreSQL.
+To do graph computation, relational database systems will provide some interface extensions, which are equivalent to a kind of syntactic sugar for graph computation, and the underlying still uses the relational model, e.g., `GraphScript`_ provided by SAP HANA, `SQL Graph`_ provided by SQL Server, `Apache AGE`_ as an extension for PostgreSQL.

-On the other hand, there is also the option of exporting the data as offline graph data for offline graph data analysis and processing on a graph processing system (`Neo4j`_, `GraphScope`_, ...).
+On the other hand, there is also the option of exporting the data as offline graph data for offline graph data analysis and processing on a graph computation system (`Neo4j`_, `GraphScope`_, ...).

 An ideal model for processing online graph data needs to fulfill at least the following three requirements:

 1. **Performance**.
-Storing data as tables in relational storage for graph processing requires a large number of time-consuming join operations.
+Storing data as tables in relational storage for graph computation requires a large number of time-consuming join operations.
 Such operations cause serious performance degradation compared to the graph native storage and execution engine.

 2. **Data freshness**.
 To keep the data consistent, long offline data moves need to be avoided so that analysis can be performed quickly on the updated data.
 In some time-sensitive scenarios, such as fraud detection, early analysis results can avoid losses.